badamczewski/PowerUp/README.md

 # PowerUp

 ![powerup22](https://user-images.githubusercontent.com/752380/142743460-5827b232-f0ec-4240-9eaa-0947fcc3a87c.png)

-The purpose of this project is to provide productivity utilities and tools for multiple languages and platforms:
+Power Up is a collection or productivity utilities, dissasembly and decompilation tools for multiple languages and platforms:

 * Live IDE Watcher (For C#, GO and Rust).
 * .NET JIT Dissasembler.